cidgoh/CanCOGeN_Contextual_Data_Specification/README.md

 ## The CanCOGeN Contextual Data Specification Package

-This specification is implemented via a DataHarmonizer validation template, accompanying **Field** and **Term reference guides** (which provide definitions and additional specific guidance) and a curation **Standard Operating Procedure (SOP)**.
-However, any tool can be utilised to implement this specification.
-New terms and/or term changes can be requested using issue request forms, with additional guidance on how to do so outline in the New Term Request (NTR) SOP.
+This specification is currently only implemented via a DataHarmonizer validation template however, any tool can be utilised to implement this specification.
+Accompanying **Field** and **Term reference guides** (which provide definitions and additional specific guidance) and a curation **Standard Operating Procedure (SOP)** can also be found in this repository.

+New terms and/or term changes can be requested using [issue request forms](https://github.com/cidgoh/CanCOGeN_Contextual_Data_Specification/issues/new/choose), with additional guidance on how to do so outline in the New Term Request (NTR) SOP.
 This resources are available in the files of this repository and listed below under **Package Contents**.

 ### Version Control